daddydrac/Rancher-REST-API-Docs/index.md

   First, you will need to know the cluster id in order to build the correct values for the payload that is <strong>$POST</strong>'ed.

    A) Call on: ``` https://127.0.0.1/v3/cluster ```
-   The very long response object should look like this (scroll down to 'B)' for array mapping to cluster id):
+   The very long response object should look like the JSON object below.
+   <em>(Scroll down to 'B' for array mapping to the cluster id)</em>

    ```
     {